 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-At certain points during cancer treatment, patients will likely experience some level of pain.
-But there are many treatments that can reduce it or, in some cases, prevent it.
+If your child has a serious illness, then they may experience some level of pain.
+But there are ways to reduce or, in some cases, prevent pain.

-Doctors and nurses regularly treat pain, but some cases require special attention.
-That’s when the pain management team may become involved.
-Hospitals that offer cancer treatment will likely have this specialty.
+Doctors and nurses regularly treat pain.
+But some cases require special attention.
+That is when the pain management team may become involved.
+A pain management team may include:

 Pain caused by nerve injury is neuropathic pain.
-Some chemotherapy drugs, in particular vincristine, can cause this type of pain, which is often described as a shooting or burning pain or tingling.
-It can go away on its own but is often chronic.
+Some chemotherapy drugs, in particular vincristine, can cause this type of pain.
+It may feel like shooting or burning pain or tingling.
+It can go away on its own.
+But it is often chronic.

 Chronic pain is commonly defined as pain that lasts more than 12 weeks.

-The causes and mechanisms of pain can be complicated and interconnected.
-When the medical team determines the causes of pain, it considers the biopsychosocial model:
+The causes of pain can be complicated.
+When the care team determines the causes of pain, they consider:

 Treatment may include:

-It is important for patients and families to tell the medical team when the patient is in pain, so a treatment plan can be developed.
+It is important for you to tell the medical team when your child is in pain.
 The ultimate goals of any pain management plan are comfort, function, and overall quality of life.

 You can help your child cope with pain.
 But be sure to care for yourself, too.
 Seeing your child in pain can be stressful.
 Your care team can help you with coping skills.